Scotland as a destination of first choice

-- Our national tourism organisation VisitScotland has a budget of more than £45 million a year
+- Our national tourism organisation VisitScotland has a budget of more than £50 million in 2019/2020

 - Promoting the South of Scotland as a visitor destination

 Tourism makes a significant contribution to Scotland’s economy and international image.
 It is a significant employer in both rural and urban areas, making it important for our Inclusive Growth agenda.